zzgdqh/truffle/packages/truffle-decoder/README.md

 instead like to take a moment to answer the question: What counts as a value, and what counts as an error?

-In general, the answer is that anything that can be generated via Solidity alone (i.e. no assembly), and without making use of compiler bugs, is a value, not an error.
-That means that, for instance, the following things are values, not
+In general, the answer is that anything that can be generated via Solidity alone (i.e. no assembly), with correctly-encoded inputs, and without making use of compiler bugs, is a value, not an error.
+That means that, for instance, the following things are values, not errors:
-errors:

 1. A variable of contract type whose address does not actually hold a contract of that type;